christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 You might first check [Course 0: deep learning!](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html) if you have not read it.

-In this deep learning course, we'll use Pytorch as deep learning framework, which is the most modern technology in the area... believe me... and we'll explain you later the burden of other technologies.
+In this deep learning course, we'll use Pytorch as deep learning framework, the most modern technology in the area.

 # Your programming environment